 Employee turnover, like cigarettes in the 1920s, is generally understood to be bad.
 Unfortunately, there's little awareness of its quantifiable impact.

-Maia Josebachvili, VP of of People at Greenhouse, produced a case study where she argued that retaining a sales person for three years instead of two, along with better onboarding and management practices, yields a difference of $1.3 million in net value to the company over a three year period.
+A visual way to gain a sense of this cost is to draw a graph of an employee’s value to the company over time.
+Maia Josebachvili, VP of People at Greenhouse, produced a case study where she argued that retaining a salesperson for three years instead of two, along with better onboarding and management practices, yields a difference of $1.3 million in net value.

-To help you quantify this, we’ve put together a simple formula: your company’s cost of employee turnover is equal to the number of regrettable departures times the average cost of those departures.
+No matter how you slice it, turnover is costly.
+But how high is it for your company?
+To help you quantify this, we’ve put together a simple formula.
+Your company’s turnover cost is equal to the number of regrettable departures, multiplied by the average cost of those departures.